BTSPCRS

 Evidence of effective change + supportive environment + effective implementation = improvement

 In early 2010, IMPRESS called for examples of good practice, using a form based on that proposed in this study.
-See here.
+See here for the questionnaire.
+Click here for the final report - More For Less.

 In addition the Nuffield Trust has highlighted the work of Professor Bert Vrijhoef, Director of Research for Dept of Integrated Care, University of Maastricht Medical Centre who undertook a meta-analysis of studies (most of which are disease specific) that included components of Wagner's chronic care model that includes 4 components that are underpinned by a productive interaction between an informed activated patient and a prepared, pro-active practice team: